-You don’t have to necessarily offer free shipping, but you should clearly display the actual cost of your site’s prices along with any associated fees.
+You don’t have to offer free shipping necessarily, but you should display the actual cost of your site’s prices along with any associated fees.

 To convert these B2B visitors into customers, you must show them that your site is trustworthy.
 If they trust your site, they’ll feel more confident entering their credit card information and buying your products.
-As explained by the CrazyEgg, displaying trust seals like like Norton, McAfee, TRUSTe, Better Business Bureau and Thrawte on your website will make it more trustworthy in the eye of visitors.
+As explained by CrazyEgg, displaying trust seals like Norton, McAfee, TRUSTe, Better Business Bureau, and Thawte on your website will make it more trustworthy in the eye of visitors.

-Don’t make the mistake of forcing visitors to create an account when buying your B2B products or submitting a lead on your site.
-In the same Baymard Institute study previously cited, forced account registration was the second-most-common reason for abandoned shopping carts, with 37 percent of respondents leaving their carts behind for this reason.
+Don’t mistake forcing visitors to create an account when buying your B2B products or submitting a lead on your site.
+In the same Baymard Institute study previously cited, forced account registration was the second most common reason for abandoned shopping carts, with 37 percent of respondents leaving their carts behind for this reason.

 Not every visitor wants to jump through the hoops of creating an account.
-In fact, many will leave if this is a purchasing requirement.
+Many will leave if this is a purchasing requirement.
 To boost website sales, allow visitors to purchase your site’s products without registering an account.

 Rather than marketing your site’s products strictly to new customers, consider marketing them to existing customers as well.
-According to the Harvard Business Review (HBR), selling to existing customers is five to 25 times cheaper.
+According to the Harvard Business Review (HBR), selling to existing customers is five to 25 times cheaper than getting new customers.
 Assuming you have customers’ email addresses, you can send them promotional messages advertising your site’s products.

 You can drive tons of highly targeted traffic to your site and grow your business in the process using pay-per-click (PPC) marketing.
 PPC platforms like Google AdWords and Bing Ads only charge advertisers when someone clicks their ad.
 Best of all, you can specify the keyword searches to trigger your ad impressions, ensuring high-quality traffic for your e-commerce site.
-If your site sells custom iPhone cases, for instance, you can target keywords like “custom iphone case” and “buy iphone case.”
-Depending on the match type you choose, your ads will be seen by users who search for these keywords or close variations of it.
+For instance, if your site sells custom iPhone cases, you can target keywords like “custom iPhone case” and “buy iPhone case.”
+Depending on the match type you choose, your ads will be seen by users searching for these keywords or close variations.

 According to Power Traffick, businesses earn roughly $3 for every $1.60 spent on AdWords.
 While there’s no guarantee that you’ll experience the same results, PPC marketing for B2B is undoubtedly one of the best ways to increase sales.

-As most seasoned webmasters know, a call to action is an element of a website that tells the visitor what steps to take next.
+As most seasoned webmasters know, a call-to-action is an element of a website that tells the visitor what steps to take next.
 Common examples include “Click here to get started” or “Contact us today for more information.”
-While there’s nothing wrong with generic call to actions such as these, you can boost sales by personalizing it.
+While there’s nothing wrong with a generic call to action such as these, you can boost sales by personalizing it.

-According to a study conducted by HubSpot, personalized call to actions generate 42 percent more conversions than their generic counterparts fro B2B websites.
-So, how do you create a personalized call to action?
-Basically, this involves using wording that’s relevant to the audience whom you are targeting.
-For an email signup form, you can use a call to action like “Enter your email below.”
-For product sales, an effective customized call to action may include “Click the shop button to begin browsing.”
+According to HubSpot’s study, personalized calls to action generate 42 percent more conversions than their generic counterparts from B2B websites.
+So, how do you create a customized call-to-action?
+This involves using wording that’s relevant to the audience you are targeting.
+For example, for an email signup form, you can use a call to action like “Enter your email below.”
+For product sales, a compelling customized call-to-action may include “Click the shop button to begin browsing.”

 To boost website sales, you should consider using retargeting.
 As the name suggests, retargeting seeks to recapture users who left your site without making a purchase.
 With retargeting, your ads will only show to users who’ve visited your site in the past.

-A case study cited by the retargeting services provider AdRoll found that a cosmetic company generate a 850 percent return on investment (ROI) when using this marketing strategy.
+A case study cited by the retargeting services provider AdRoll found that a cosmetic company generated an 850 percent return on investment (ROI) when using this marketing strategy.
 In addition to AdRoll, Google AdWords and Facebook Ads also offer retargeting services.

-Of course, you should use a web design that’s compatible on mobile devices.
+Of course, you should use a web design that’s compatible with mobile devices.
 As of 2017, smartphones and tablets account for more than half of all internet traffic, according to Statista.
-If your site isn’t mobile friendly, users on these devices will probably choose a competitor’s site instead.
+So if your site isn’t mobile-friendly, users on these devices will probably choose a competitor’s site instead.

 You can grow your business by offering a loyalty rewards program.
 According to AccessDevelopment.com, 53 percent of U.S. consumers participate in loyalty programs, attesting to its popularity.